In today's online economy, maintaining data privacy and user confidentiality should be the cornerstone of any business with an online presence.

 Here's how Microsoft does this:

-- Follow EU-U.S. Privacy Shield certification or similar EU-certified safeguards to transfer the data.
+- Follow the EU-U.S. Data Privacy Framework (which is not fully finalized yet) or similar EU-certified safeguards to transfer the data.

 - Uphold EU Model Contractual Clauses in regard to international consumer data transfers.